sauli-luoto/aswe-copilot-2025/docs/exercises/exercise-4b-local-feature.md

 ### Step 4: Refine the Plan

 Based on the review feedback, update the plan.
-Ask Copilot to make specific adjustments:
+Either select the appropriate suggested action or ask Copilot to make specific adjustments:

 > ```md
 > Update the plan in #file:docs/plans/priority-filter.md to address: